LeoShelby/r-cmmn/README.md

 npm run build
 npm run [linux|windows|macOS]
 ```
-In the case you get some errors, here it is a [guide](./rcmmn_modules/guide_manual.md) for manually bundling and running the project.
+In the case you get some errors, you can [manually bundling and running](./rcmmn_modules/guide_manual.md) the project.

 ## License